lightnings-lab/ContentFlowAI/README.md

 AI: Directly indicates the integration of artificial intelligence, emphasizing the project's innovative aspect.

-## The story with Grok
+## The story with Grok - Chapter 1

 One day, I asked Grok:

 you are designing a python framework for automaticly manage AI generated content, grok it out

-Grok give me:
+Grok gives me:

 ### Key Points
 - Design a Python framework for managing AI-generated content with storage, automation, and AI integration.